a0a7/fast-line-heatmap/gpx_processor/README.md

-# heatmap-parse
+# fastgeotoolkit

-GPS track processor for frequency-based route heatmaps from GPX, FIT, and polyline data.
+A fast and comprehensive geospatial toolkit for processing GPS tracks, trajectories, and coordinate data from GPX, FIT, and polyline formats.

 ## Features